PhilSchools/ZohoCliqBot_with_OpenAiIntegration/README.md

 ## Questions or Support

-If you encounter any issues, you can reach out via the Zoho community forums.
+If you encounter any issues, you can reach out to the Zoho community forums.